• Skip to main content

 Maternal Fetal Medicine Services (GOLD Team)

-As a level 6 tertiary hospital, KEMH often cares for women who are considered a high risk during pregnancy, either a maternal high risk, fetal high risk of both.
+As a level 6 tertiary hospital, KEMH often cares for women who are considered a high-risk during pregnancy, either a maternal high risk, fetal high risk or both.

 The Maternal Fetal Medicine Service at King Edward Memorial Hospital (KEMH) provides a specialist service for women with maternal and fetal complications of pregnancy, and ongoing pregnancy management by the multidisciplinary Maternal Fetal Medicine team.